'NCIS' Season 15 Return Date, Spoilers: Mark Harmon's Character Takes A New Role, Episode 19 Synopsis Revealed

 — Jessica Carter (@dangergirl101) March 15, 2018

-Meanwhile, The Inquisitr previously reported that NCIS Season 15 is taking another break this week.
+Meanwhile, the Inquisitr previously reported that NCIS Season 15 is taking another break this week.
 Previous reports claimed that the imminent “Death From Above” episode would not be aired on Tuesday, March 20.
-Spoilers suggest that the imminent Episode 18 would be about special agent Leroy Jethro Gibbs and the rest of the team transferring to another location after a corpse was found on the roof of the NCIS headquarters.
+Spoilers suggest that Episode 18 will be about special agent Leroy Jethro Gibbs and the rest of the team transferring to another location after a corpse is found on the roof of the NCIS headquarters.

-Aside from the dead body, it was revealed that some bomb paraphernalia were also sighted in the area.
-Because of this, the character of Mark Harmon and his associates would be forced to work elsewhere while the investigation is being conducted.
+Aside from the dead body, it was revealed that some bomb paraphernalia was also sighted in the area.
+Because of this, Mark Harmon’s character and his associates will be forced to work elsewhere while the investigation is being conducted.
 Other NCIS Season 15 Episode 18 spoilers also suggest that Dr. Donald “Ducky” Mallard (David McCallum) would share the first draft of his upcoming new book.

 NCIS Season 15 Episode 18 Photos Death From Above https://t.co/J1gqJnWdJ1 #NCIS @NCIS_CBS